Start9Labs/documentation/site/source/user-manual/updating.rst

 Manual Update by Re-flashing
 ----------------------------

 #.
-Obtain the latest copy of EmbassyOS with your product key included, either by `downloading <https://github.com/Start9Labs/embassy-os/releases/latest>`_ or `building from source <https://github.com/Start9Labs/embassy-os/tree/latest/build>`_.
+Obtain the latest copy of embassyOS with your product key included, either by `downloading <https://github.com/Start9Labs/embassy-os/releases/latest>`_ or `building from source <https://github.com/Start9Labs/embassy-os/tree/latest/build>`_.
 #. `Flash the downloaded image <../flashing>`_ to your microSD card.
 #.
 Insert the microSD card into your Embassy and power it on.